IntegratedBreedingPlatform/Workbench/README.md

 Overview
 ----------
-IBPWorkbench is the forntend for the Breeding Management System developed by Efficio (Digitallabs) for the Generation Challenge program.
+IBPWorkbench is the front-end for the Breeding Management System developed by Efficio (DigitalLabs) for the Generation Challenge Programme.
-This contains the UI thats provides access to various tools and applications (both native Windows and browser based apps).
+This contains the UI that provides access to various tools and applications for the breeders (both native Windows and browser based apps).

-### Submodules under IBPWorkbench contains the following:
+### Sub-modules under IBPWorkbench contains the following:

 1. Dashboard and Program Summary
 2. Administration/Program Management tools